desci-labs/desci-codex/docs/gitbook/desci-codex/quick-start.md

 ## Next Steps

 Choose your path above and dive deeper into the specific documentation.
-You are always welcome to [join our Discord](https://discord.gg/A5P9fgB5Cf) to connect with the community and get help along the way!
+You are always welcome to [join our Discord](https://discord.gg/A5P9fgB5Cf) and connect with the community.
+This is the place to get help along the way!